NickersF/btsource/README.md

 ### http://www.btsource.net/

 Take a look around and check out the code.
-Currently on stable version 1.5.0.
-Check this page to see what changes and additions are taking place at [btsource.net] (http://www.btsource.net).
+Currently on stable version 2.0.0 Check this page to see what changes and additions are taking place at [btsource.net] (http://www.btsource.net).
 The committ and upload schedule falls in line with my school schedule.
 During college breaks the repo and web site will be more active.
 I do my best to keep a bi-monthly update schedule during school sessions and address major bugs and fixes.

 ## Current TODO:
-* Port old markup into the bootstrap grid
+* Inegrate graphic design work in an interesting creative way
 * Improve CSS comments and organization
-* Add 'Work' section to showcase latest portfolio pieces
 * Consider using a webfont for header text selections
+* Increase padding for content rows in desktop view.
+* Redesign styleguide

+## Version 2.0
+* Added full mobile support using the [bootstrap] (http://www.getbootstrap.com) grid
+* Revitalized the main color theme
+* Fixed scrolling overlap issue for fixed navigation
+* Fixed vertical margins and paddings to ensure more precise vertical symmetry

 ## Version 1.5.0
-* Fixed vertical alignment in the 'connect' section.
+* Fixed vertical alignment in the 'connect' section
 * Cleaned up CSS files
     * Removed unused rules
     * Improved comments for development version